 It turns out, I needed the coupon on the class to make this effort a reasonably priced one.
 It’s fairly expensive to get your CHL in Texas.
 If you’re curious about the steps and associated costs, I’m going to try to lay them all out here for you.

 Like I said above though, this is specific to my state, so be sure to check with your state’s department of public safety or similar bureau.
-However, generally speaking you’re typically going to pay to get licensed, take some type of class, and pay for your supplies.
+However, generally speaking, you’re typically going to pay to get licensed, take some type of class, and pay for your supplies.
 Those fees are going to be fairly standard across most states.

 Note about reciprocal licenses.
 Texas recognizes some other states’ handgun licenses.
 For instance, if you have a Virginia Conceal Handgun Permit, you are allowed to concealed carry in Texas.
 Because of this, some people choose to get their license where it is cheaper and the restrictions on instructional class time are lower, or even online-only.
-See this Houston TV story on this loophole.
+See this TV story on this loophole.
 It’s your right to do it this way, but I prefer to know and be trained on the laws in my state.

 Fingerprints – $9.95 + tax – Texas only allows digital fingerprints and it looks like they only allow the prints to be made from one vendor.
 Luckily the vendor and the company running my class coordinated their efforts and I was able to do my fingerprinting at the same time and location.
 I paid this, and my license fee online a couple of weeks before the class.

-Ten Hour Concealed Handgun License Class – Varies – Mine was $65.00, which was half off the retail price and included two free range passes.
-Although this class was a bit long, and used up one of my Saturdays (Miss PT didn’t like that), I found most of the information interesting and educational.
+Ten Hour Concealed Handgun License Class – Varies – Mine was $65.00, which was half off the retail price and included two free-range passes.
+Although this class was a bit longer and used up one of my Saturdays (Miss PT didn’t like that), I found most of the information interesting and educational.
 I feel much more capable, if and when I choose to carry.
 Texas lawmakers are looking to lower this class length to 4 hours.
 Based on the information that was provided in the class I think that’s a smart move…would cut out the fluff.

 Ammunition – $25-$50 – If your state requires you to show your proficiency at a range with the handgun then you will need to buy some ammunition to use.
 In my case, I’m required to fire 50 rounds.
 You might not think this is terribly expensive, but I’ve seen rounds costing as much as $1.00 each.
 As you can imagine, the current demand for ammo has prices inflated.

 Renewal – Lastly, you’ll need to get your license renewed every few years.
 In my case, I’ll need to renew in five years.
-I’ll need to take a four hour class and pay the renewal fees, which you can see on the chart above.
+I’ll need to take a four-hour class and pay the renewal fees, which you can see on the chart above.

 So those are the main expenses involved with getting your Texas CHL.
 Of course, if you do decide to carry your handgun with you regularly you’ll likely need to invest in a holster.
-In the class we were shown one that was around $25.
+In the class, we were shown one that was around $25.